jwilsson/spotify-web-api-php/README.md

 This is a PHP implementation of the [Spotify Web API](https://developer.spotify.com/web-api/).
 It includes the following:

-* Helper methods for all API methods (Information about artists, albums and tracks).
+* Helper methods for all API methods (information about artists, albums and tracks).
 * Search the Spotify catalog.
 * Get information about users and their music library.
 * Manage playlists for users.